Kutch Desert Wildlife Sanctuary

 The Kutch Desert Wildlife Sanctuary is a wildlife sanctuary in the Great Rann of Kutch, Kutch district, Gujarat, India.
 It was declared in February 1986 and with 7506.22 km2, it is the largest in India.

-It is one of the largest seasonal saline wetlands having an average water depth between 0.5 and 1.5 metres.
-By October–November each year, rain water dries up and the entire area turns into saline desert.
+It is one of the largest seasonal saline wetlands, with an average water depth of between 0.5 and 1.5 metres.
+By October–November each year, rainwater dries up, and the entire area turns into a saline desert.
 The sanctuary supports a wide variety of water birds and mammalian wildlife.

 Indo-Pak International border

 The northern boundary of this sanctuary forms the international border between India and Pakistan and is heavily patrolled by the Border Security Force in India with much of this sanctuary being closed to civilians after crossing the India Bridge at Kala dungar (Black hill), Khavda.
 Tourists and researchers can only enter here with special permission from the BSF.

 Snow white Rann

-In the area controlled and patrolled by the Border Security Force (BSF) after crossing the "India Bridge", several hundred square kilometers of Rann appear like pure white snow with heavy deposits of salt crystals.
+In the area controlled and patrolled by the Border Security Force (BSF) after crossing the "India Bridge", several hundred square kilometres of the Rann appear like pure white snow with heavy deposits of salt crystals.
 The marshy Rann here becomes white and flat as far as the eye can see, after the rain water has dried up during winter.